What counts as a session

 Change the default timeout of 30 minutes for web sessions as follows:

-- Click Data Streams and select your web data stream.
+- Click Web and then click a web data stream.

 - Adjust session timeout: set the session timeout in hours and minutes.